hitbox/python-templates/README.md

 ## Virtual Environment

 Projects are kept independent in virtual environments.
-Even if they have not external dependencies.
+Even if they have no external dependencies.

 ```sh
 # create virtual environment